Gabrli/EasyCNN/README.md

 - Training and evolution models
 - Visualization of the model structure
 - 15 ready to easy and quick use the most popular presets of keras applications
+- Easy and quick coversion keras file to onnx